Last Updated on March 21, 2021 by Shaun Snapp

 Most of the Excellent reviews don’t have details filled out.

 One of the reviews declares that the home page is Super.
-We found the repeated use of the word “Super” and also the use of multiple exclamation points in the Excellent reviews.
+We found the repeated use of the word “Super” and multiple exclamation points in the Excellent reviews.

-The reviews in the Excellent category are faked by Home24.
-This means that the statistics that are listed in terms of the percentage that fall into each category are faked.
+Home24 fakes the reviews in the Excellent category.
+This means that the statistics listed in terms of the percentage that falls into each category are faked.